-Payment card brand contact information can be found on the PCI SSC website: https://pcissc.secure.force.com/faq/articles/Frequently_Asked_Question/How-do-I-contact-the-payment-card-brands
+3 Payment card brand contact information can be found on the PCI SSC website: https://pcissc.secure.force.com/faq/articles/Frequently_Asked_Question/How-do-I-contact-the-payment-card-brands

 - Attestation of Compliance (AOC): Fully executed "Attestation of Compliance for Onsite Assessments Service Providers" may be provided to the entity upon request.
 Template and information to complete the document can be found on the PCI SSC website. - Examine the name and type of services assessed found in Section 2A, "Scope Verification," to validate the services provided by the TPSP are covered.
 Examples are "Hosting Provider" and "Payment Processing." - Review relationships with other TPSPs to understand whether there are any additional services that may need evaluation or inclusion. - Review the AOC to determine whether the TPSP has requirements that are non-compliant that should be covered by the services provided. - Careful review of Part 2G, "Summary of Requirements Tested," is warranted as it contains those PCI DSS requirements the TPSP has fully tested, partially tested, or not tested for each service provided.
 For any "Partial" or "None" responses, the entity should review to ensure the services provided are covered.
-If the service provided was not covered by this assessment, the entity may wish to include this in its PCI DSS assessment. - Self-Assessment Questionnaire (SAQ) D and Attestation of Compliance for Service Providers (AOC): Completed by TPSP if completing a self-assessment.
+If the service provided was not covered by this assessment, the entity may wish to include this in its PCI DSS assessment.
+Note that PCI DSS requires the assessed entity to maintain information about which PCI DSS requirements are managed by each service provider, and which are managed by the entity (Requirement 12.8.54).
+Please be aware, however, that PCI DSS does not require the TPSP to account for all PCI DSS requirements (for example, using a compliance matrix for all its customers). - Self-Assessment Questionnaire (SAQ) D and Attestation of Compliance for Service Providers (AOC): Completed by TPSP if completing a self-assessment.
 These documents can be found on the PCI SSC website. - Careful review of Part 2G, "Summary of Requirements Tested," is warranted as it contains those PCI DSS requirements the TPSP has fully tested, partially tested, or not tested for each service provided.
 For any "Partial" or "None" responses, the entity should review to ensure the services provided are covered.
-If the service provided was not covered by this assessment, the entity may wish to include this in its PCI DSS assessment. - If compensating controls are used, determine why the original requirement could not be met; understand what the control is, how it is meeting the intent and rigor of the original requirement, and how the control is being maintained. - Appendix D of the SAQ, if provided, may be reviewed to understand which requirements are marked as non-applicable or not tested to know whether they are acceptable and clearly explained. - If provided, review Part 2E, "Description of Environment", and Part 2D, "Payment Application", to determine whether they are included in the assessment for the services provided. - Review Section 3, "Validation and Attestation Details", to confirm the results of the assessment. - ASV Scan Report Attestation of Scan Compliance (AOSC): Provided by the TPSP's Approved Scanning Vendor if the TPSP is providing services that are delivered via systems required to meet PCI DSS Requirement 11.2.2.
-Information about the AOSC is provided within the PCI DSS ASV Program Guide, available on the PCI SSC website.
-As with the ROC, the AOSC may be redacted to remove sensitive or confidential information. - AOSC may be reviewed for the compliance status, scan expiration date, and number of identified failing vulnerabilities in order to determine whether the particular services are covered in these scans and have passed the scan.
+If the service provided was not covered by this assessment, the entity may wish to include this in its PCI DSS assessment. - If compensating controls are used, determine why the original requirement could not be met; understand what the control is, how it is meeting the intent and rigor of the original requirement, and how the control is being maintained. - Appendix D of the SAQ, if provided, may be reviewed to understand which requirements are marked as non-applicable or not tested to know whether they are acceptable and clearly explained.